Background Information

 Acknowledgement

-World Nuclear Association is grateful to the International Atomic Energy Agency (IAEA) for access to its Power Reactor Information System (PRIS) database, used in the preparation of this report.
+World Nuclear Association is grateful to the International Atomic Energy Agency (IAEA) for access to its Power Reactor Information System (PRIS) database, and use of its data in the preparation of this report.

 Definition of Capacity Factor